aaronj1335/t-js/README.md

      t.dfs(node, [config], function(node, par, ctrl) {
          /* ... */
      })

+ in the pre-order case, `dfs()` doesn't process child nodes until after the callback.  so if you need to traverse an unknown tree, say a directory structure, you can start with just the root, and add child nodes as you go by appending them to `this.children` in the callback function.

 - `node`:
      object where the search will start.  this could also be an array of